RRResident/ES6-plus-features/README.md

 Esentially, when ECMAScript 2015 (also known as ES6) was released, it included a **LOT** of new functionality that made an additional library like jQuery unnecessary.
 ES6 and onwards is well supported in modern browsers, however many developers still feel it is best practice to transpile code down to ES5 with a tool like Babel.
 Luckily this is simple to implement into modern build tools / processes.

-This is a guide I have wrote for myself and to anyone who wants to see what has changed in JavaScript since ES5, and what some of its modern features are.
+This is a guide I have wrote for myself and to anyone who wants to see what has changed in JavaScript since ES5, and what these modern features are.

 Read on or jump to a section: